 Adult Sports Injuries

 When it comes to injuries, kids are not the only ones “at risk”.
 Adults sometimes overestimate their abilities to “play like they used to” in their youth and push themselves to the point of injury.
 Whether you’re a weekend warrior, walking enthusiast, amateur or elite athlete, or if you have a child playing youth sports, you’re probably familiar with sports injuries.
-Now you can save time, money and the aggravation of multiple referrals by making OrthoNOW your first visit and leave fully treated in under 70 minutes.
+Now you can save time, money and the aggravation of multiple referrals by making OrthoNOW your first visit and leave fully treated in less than one hour.

 As parents, we strive to provide quality education for the future of our children.
 What about quality health?
 Yearly physicals are extremely important for kids – yet often overlooked.
 Why should annual sports physicals be a priority in your child’s life?

 - Identify risk factors of specific sports related activities

 - Detect conditions in early stages that may need monitoring

 - Get training tips to help avoid injuries